-In the case of two independent dynamical systems, the joint dimension equals to the sum of the dimension of the two independent systems - however, any interdependence makes the manifold dimensions sub-additive.
+In the case of two independent dynamical systems, the joint dimension is equal to the sum of the dimensions of the two independent systems.
+However, any interdependence renders the manifold dimensions sub-additive.

-As the cause can be reconstructed from the consequence, the information content of the cause is already available in the embedded manifold of the consequence, therefore in case of unidirectional coupling the joint dimension will be equal to the dimension of the consequence.
+Given that the cause can be reconstructed from the consequence, the information content of the cause is already present in the embedded manifold of the consequence.
+Consequently, in the case of unidirectional coupling, the joint dimension is equivalent to the dimension of the consequence.

-Note that the dimension of the driven dynamical system (consequence) is always greater than or equal to the dimension of the driver dynamical system (cause) and the dimension of the two manifolds unequivocally determines the direction of the possible causal effect: only the lower dimensional system can have unidirectional causal effect on the higher dimensional one.
+It's noteworthy that the dimension of the driven dynamical system (consequence) is always greater than or equal to the dimension of the driver dynamical system (cause).
+The dimensions of the two manifolds decisively determine the direction of the potential causal effect: only the lower-dimensional system can have a unidirectional causal effect on the higher-dimensional one.

-There is a special case when the joint dimension is equal to the dimension of both time series: circular causality or full determinism.
-According to Takens' theorem a circular case means that homeomorphisms exist in both directions, therefore the two manifolds are topologically equivalent, having equal dimensions.
+A special case of driving arises when there is bidirectional coupling (sometimes called circular or mutual coupling).
+According to Takens' theorem, a bidirectional case implies the existence of homeomorphisms in both directions, making the two manifolds topologically equivalent.
+As a consequence, the joint dimension is equal to the dimension of both time series.
+However, observing that all the three dimensions are equal, there are still two possible scenarios.
+Either we have true bidirectional coupling between the systems, or we have the so-called generalized synchrony, indicating full determinism, in fact, meaning that we are observing the same dynamic system twice.

-If the joint dimension is less than the sum of the single dimensions, but not equal to either of them, that is the sign of an existing hidden common cause without direct causal effect between the two time series.
+If the joint dimension is less than the sum of the single dimensions but not equal to either of them, it signals the presence of a hidden common cause without a direct causal effect between the two time series.

-In summary, the relation between the dimensions of the two systems and the joint dimension distinguishes the four possible causal scenarios as follows: ~\\
+In summary, the relationship between the dimensions of the two systems and the joint dimension distinguishes the four possible causal scenarios as follows: